Chandankjk/sql-mini_project/README.md

 select * from Orders;
 ```

-## Verifying that the data uploaded and tables have the data
+# Showing the columns and data type information for all the tables
 ```sql
 use zomato_db;
 -- Displaying the different table information in zomato_db